 This app provides information on the image taken from your camera or an existing image in your gallery.
 It’s quite simple to use with basic image searching functions and lets you crop the image before searching.
 Like other reverse image apps, Photo Sherlock can be useful for finding information about photos on Google, such as who the real owner is or whether an image is original or fake.

 Available on iOS and Android for free.

-With this app you can reverse search images by uploading through your camera roll, photo library or even uploading from Dropbox.
+With this app, you can reverse search images by uploading through your camera roll or photo library, or even upload from Dropbox.
 You have the option to remove ads from the app with a $2.99 in-app purchase.